bridgewalker/Fastnet.jl/docs/src/tutorial.md

 In an infection event the disease gets passed along a random SI-link, so we use `randomlink` to pick an SI link at random.
 Then we find the two endpoints of the link with `linksrc` and `linkdst`.
 We could then use an `if` statement to find out which one of the two endpoints is the susceptible node, but ifs create control hazards which aren't great for performance so its probably a bit quicker to set both of the endpoints to the infected state.
 (One of them was infected anyway and the other is the one that we need to infect.)

-Again the fuctions used in our implementation of these processes run either in constant time (`randomnode`, `randomlink`, `linksrc`, `linkdst`), or they scale only with the degree of the affected node and the number of link states that we are tracking (`nodestate!`), hence the runtime required to simulate one event won't depend on the network size.
+Again the functions used in our implementation of these processes run either in constant time (`randomnode`, `randomlink`, `linksrc`, `linkdst`), or they scale only with the degree of the affected node and the number of link states that we are tracking (`nodestate!`), hence the runtime required to simulate one event won't depend on the network size.
 Simulating a network for a finite time will still scale linearly with network size as larger networks have more nodes and links on which events can occur.

 ### Simulation
 Now that we have all the pieces, we can set up and run the simulation